HiassofT/MyPicoDOS/README.txt

 Booting disk images
 -------------------

-This function is only available when using the stock XL/XE OS or QMEG 4.04.
+This function is only available when using the stock XL/XE OS, a stock XL/XE OS with the highspeed SIO patch 1.30 (or newer), or QMEG 4.04.
 Other OS versions might work, too, but this has not been tested.